PalisadoesFoundation/switchmap-ng/docs/docs/backend/Server.md

   - last_polled (int or datetime or None): Last polled timestamp
   - uptime (int or None): Device uptime in seconds
   - cpu_utilization (float or None): CPU utilization percentage
-  - memory_utilization (float or None): Memory utilization percentage
+  - memory_utilization (float or None): Memory utilization in %

 **Returns**: